kenzosion/kenzosion/README.md

 ## Hello there 👋, I'm Haur (pronounced as Hal).

-## I'm a self-taught Software Developer!
+## I'm a Frontend Developer!
-I am a highly motivated self-taught Software Developer (React, Redux, Python and Django) and Web Analyst (Google Analytics), with several years of private and public sectors experience.
+I am a highly motivated self-taught Frontend Developer (React, Redux, Nodejs and Typescript) and Web Analyst (Google Analytics), with several years of private and public sectors experience.

 My background has helped me develop a systematic and analytical approach to problem solving.
 When working autonomously I keep current by researching and networking with peers - often discussing ideas and issues on stackoverflow and github.